dotnet-websharper/TypedPhoneGap/README.markdown

 ## Status

-Currently the bindings are being written from the latest documentation, and are incomplete - if you are looking for more complete TypeScript PhoneGap bindings please consider using the bindings by [DefinitelyTyped](http://github.com/borisyankov/DefinitelyTyped)
+Currently the bindings are being written from the latest documentation, and are NOT YET TESTED - if you are looking for more stable TypeScript PhoneGap bindings please consider using the bindings by [DefinitelyTyped](http://github.com/borisyankov/DefinitelyTyped)

-When the bindings are complete we will consider merging with into the DefinitelyTyped repository.
+When the bindings are tested we will consider merging with into the DefinitelyTyped repository.

 ## Source